May 05–07, 2022 | Virginia Tech, Arlington, Virginia (Washington DC Metropolitan Area)

-Welcome to The 2nd IAFOR Conference on Educational Research & Innovation (ERI2022), held in partnership with Virginia Tech, USA, and the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, Japan.
+Welcome to The 2nd IAFOR Conference on Education, Research & Innovation (ERI2022), held in partnership with Virginia Tech, and sponsored by the School of Education, and held on the wonderful Virginia Tech Washington DC Arlington Campus.

 ERI2022 encourages academics and scholars to meet and exchange ideas and views in an international forum stimulating respectful dialogue.
 This event will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.

 "Learning Beyond Boundaries"

 The United States of America is an ethnically diverse country with a population of more than 350 million people, and the most powerful nation in the world in terms of both hard and soft power.
 This melting pot built on the cornerstones of individual freedoms and democratic principles of government has historically attracted and provided refuge for individuals, peoples and ideas and ideals.
 Washington DC, is its capital and home to The White House, The Capitol, the Lincoln and Jefferson Memorials, and many other iconic buildings, monuments and museums.

 However, these same ideas and ideals have proven difficult to reconcile with the realities of a changing world, where America’s preeminence and leadership is challenged as never before, and its vaunted values have been difficult to translate into policies in a country with large and increasing societal inequalities, and increasingly polarized and ineffective political systems.